 Thinking about blogging?
 Here are a few things you should know:

-- There are 173+ MILLION blogs in the world. (source: Statista)
+There are 173+ MILLION blogs in the world.

-Yup, that’s right.
-Even though this is where most blogs usually swoop in to tell you to sign up for a blog for the price of coffee (because they get paid for it), I’m going to be an honest person here and suggest you get one for FREE first.
+That’s right.
+Even though this is where I can be telling you to sign up for a blog for the price of coffee (because people get paid to do that!), I’m going to be an honest person here and suggest you get one for FREE first.

 - It’ll teach you what you want to write about.